 1. Seek support

-Seek support from friends, family, or mental health professionals.
+Practice healthy coping skills such as seeking social support from friends, family, or a mental health professional.
 A therapist can help you identify and address the stressors in your life and provide cognitive and body-based coping skills to apply whenever situations in your life become overwhelming.

 Friends and family may be able to offer a compassionate ear to which you can vent or express your concerns.
 Of course, your friends and family may not be able to fix your problems for you, but having someone to listen and offer any advice is a great way to relieve some of your stress.

 2. Use humor

 You may feel like you are unable to think of anything but the stressor and how serious it is.
 The truth is that there are always alternative points of view.